mpadge/hackmd-stat-software/unsupervised-demos.md

     applicable.
   - [ ] UL2.3 There are no pre-processing routines to identify whether
     aspects of input data are perfectly collinear.
-  - [x] UL3.1 Algorithms which apply sequential labels to input data (such as clustering or partitioning algorithms) should ensure that the sequence follows decreasing group sizes (so labels of “1”, “a”, or “A” describe the largest group, “2”, “b”, or “B” the second largest, and so on.)
+  - [x] UL3.1 No labels applied to input data, so not applicable.
   - [x] UL3.2 There is no labelling of dimensions or groups, so not applicable.
   - [ ] UL3.3 Input data does not generally include labels, yet there is